Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 🥾 Easy | Google Maps | Park Website | Cost: free for parking & entrance

 The historic Paterson Great Falls can be found in Paterson, NJ.
 These impressive falls of the Passaic River are one of the most popular waterfalls in New Jersey.
-Paterson Great Falls is especially well-known for being on the show The Sopranos!
+Paterson Great Falls is especially well-known for being featured on the show The Sopranos!

 Hemlock Falls